MFProduction/Backbone-Blog/README.md

 # Backbone-Blog
-Siple Blogroll app made in Backbonejs and Nodejs
+Simple Blogroll app made in Backbonejs and Nodejs